Skip to main content

 • Where to buy groceries and eat well

-• Where your apartment is in the city (via taxi/Uber landmarks)
+• Where your apartment sits in the city (via landmarks, not just the pin)

 • Who your coworkers are and where they hang out

-• How to use Metro, Metrobus, Uber without stress
+• How to use the Metro, MetrobΓΊs, and Uber without stress

 Practical essentials before you arrive